Check out 3 low-risk investments to get your money out of savings

 The IPCA Treasury is linked to inflation.
 It offers a return above inflation and has a fixed interest rate, making it the ideal security for long-term investments.

 To learn more about Treasury Direct redemption options or other information, simply visit the Treasury Direct website.
-There it is also possible to do a simulation of how much your money would earn on each title.
+There you can also do a simulation of how much your money would earn on each title.

 CBDs